 In partnership with the speedway, Atrium Health has created a Coronavirus Testing Center at zMAX Dragway, part of the Charlotte Motor Speedway complex.
 The remote testing site provides a convenient location for residents of northern Mecklenburg and Cabarrus Counties to have their tests performed when ordered by their physician.
 Atrium Health has several additional sites throughout the Charlotte region, each in locations designed to provide a secure, private environment for patients to be tested.”

-Charter will offer free Spectrum broadband and Wi-Fi access for 60 days to households with K-12 and/or college students who do not already have a Spectrum broadband subscription at any service level up to 100 Mbps.
+Charter offers free Spectrum broadband and Wi-Fi access for 60 days to households with K-12 and/or college students who do not already have a Spectrum broadband subscription at any service level up to 100 Mbps.
 Installation fees will be waived for new student households.
 Charter donated airtime to run 1,000 COVID-19 PSA spots every week for four weeks to 16,000,000 video subscribers at an approximate value of $3,000,000 per week.
 Read more about these efforts on the Charter Policy Blog.

 On April 2, Charter CEO Tom Rutledge announced the company’s further investment in its workforce by permanently raising the minimum wage to $20 an hour.